David Spafford: Regis University

 In July 2015, Spafford joined Regis University as the university advancement vice president with the goal of fundraising for athletics.
 Six months later in January 2016, Spafford was named the interim athletic director and was promoted to the full-time position in June 2016.

 Spafford served on multiple committees for the Rocky Mountain Athletic Conference (RMAC), as well as the NCAA Division II during his years at Regis.
 Under his leadership, every sports teams had participated in the RMAC postseason play, with the lacrosse team advancing to the NCAA Division II national semifinals in both 2018 and 2019, and the Ranger volleyball team to the national semifinals in 2019 after reaching the Elite Eight in 2018.

 Spafford spearheaded $6.5 million in fundraising to build a new athletic center, as well as renovate all locker rooms, athletic officers, a new ticket office, and sound and video boards as well as an indoor facility and artificial turf.

 Emporia State University

 On June 29, 2022, Spafford was announced as the eighth director of athletics at Emporia State.
-He began July 17, 2022.
+He began July 17, 2022 and retired effective June 25, 2025.
+During his tenure, he made several coaching and staffing changes, each program participated in postseason play, and improved the overall GPA of student athletes.
+He also created the Emporia State Sports Network, allowing Emporia State Athletics to reach other areas in the State of Kansas.